drasticactions/Drastic.ASS/README.md

-# CSASS
+# Drastic.ASS

-This is an ASS library for C# that can read and write ASS files.
+This is a fork of CSASS, an ASS library for C# that can read and write ASS files.
 You can also use karaoke with syllables or letters.

 How to use it
 -